ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 The GMS has undeniably improved over time (**Figure 1**), with fairly dramatic improvement seen early on for some puzzle days and graded improvement continuing for each puzzle day until the end of the sample period (January, 2024).
 Also clear from the 2-year density plots of raw solve time distributions, performance on individual puzzle days became more consistent over time (higher peaks with narrower distributions).
 Because I did not have access to the raw solver data from which the GMST is drawn, however, it's not possible to disentangle improvement for individual "early adopters" of Matt's tracking software versus stronger solvers joining the solver pool over time.
 Note also that GMS performance is tracked by puzzle issue date, as I did not have access to completion dates.
 It's safe to assume, and Matt concurs, that the GMS (a different individual solver for most puzzles, presumably) solved in approximately the sequence of puzzle issue.
 IS1 performance, however, is tracked by puzzle completion data since I was able to obtain completion timestamps for my own solves via XWStats.

 **Figure 1.
-Day-of-Week Specific 10-Puzzle Moving Average and Solve Time Distributions (by 2-Year Interval) of GMSTs**
+Day-of-Week Specific 10-Puzzle Moving Average and Solve Time Distributions (by 2-Year Interval) for GMS**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/61320644-8fe7-4b8d-b46c-b69e5bf4cc60)